 Below you will discover the Great Lakes region's leading 10 colleges for Film, Video & Photographic Arts students.
 The ranking factors we use includes graduate salaries, graduation rates, accreditation, and more.

 It's difficult to beat University of Michigan - Ann Arbor if you want to study Film, Video & Photographic Arts.
 Film graduates from University of Michigan - Ann Arbor receive an earnings boost of approximately 7.6% over the average earnings of film, video & photographic arts majors.
-The location in a large urban center is wonderful for young people seeking ample choices for networking, excitement, and discovery.
+This school is one of the largest schools in Michigan.

 DePaul University is a good option for students pursuing a Film, Video & Photographic Arts degree.
 In addition to its bachelor's programs, DePaul University offers graduate degrees in Film.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.